docker-archive/hybrid-app/README.md

 Instructions for deploying on Docker EE are available in the [Docker EE Workshop](https://github.com/dockersamples/ee-workshop#task-3-deploy-the-next-version-with-a-windows-node) which uses Play With Docker, an on line Docker environment.

-To run the application locally in Windows:
+To run the application locally in Docker for Windows CE Edge:

 ```
 C:\> docker swarm init